Humanitarian visas for foreign caretakers in Israel

 Contact an attorney specializing in foreign caretakers

 If you are currently employing or would like to employ a foreign caretaker, or would like to receive advice and assistance regarding the employment of foreign caretakers, and specifically regarding a humanitarian visa, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain legal information and assistance.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain legal information and assistance.
 We specialize in the field of foreign workers and obtaining legal status for them in Israel, working with the various governmental authorities and courts.